Cuisine of São Tomé and Príncipe

 Santomean cuisine comprises the cuisine, dishes and foods of São Tomé and Príncipe, a Portuguese-speaking island nation in the Gulf of Guinea, off the western equatorial coast of Central Africa.
 The country consists of two archipelagos around the two main islands: São Tomé and Príncipe, located about 140 km apart and about 250 and 225 km, respectively, off the northwestern coast of Gabon.

 Overview

 Domestic food-crop production is inadequate to meet local consumption, so the country imports much of its food.
-In 1997, it was estimated that 90 percent of the country's food needs were met through imports.
-Furthermore, the country is not self-sufficient in meat and food-grain production, and is reliant upon imports of these foods.
+In 1997, it was estimated that 90 percent of the country's food needs were met through imports including meat and food grains.
 In 2003, it was estimated that 8.33% of the country's total land is arable.

 Primary food crops include bananas, breadfruit, taro, maize, beans, papaya, palm oil, and primary agricultural production crops for export include cocoa, copra and coffee.
 Fish and seafood is prominent in São Tomése and Príncipe cuisine, and the fishing industry contributes approximately 25 percent to the country's gross domestic product.
 Poultry is also raised in São Tomé and Príncipe.

 The nation's cuisine has been influenced and shaped by African and Portuguese settlers.